 The timing makes strategic sense for both companies.
 Nvidia gets deeper access to China's massive market for AI development tools, while Alibaba can offer its cloud customers the same cutting-edge simulation capabilities that major Western tech companies use for their robotics and autonomous vehicle programs.

 While financial terms weren't disclosed, this partnership represents a significant collaboration between the world's leading AI chip developer and one of Asia's largest cloud platforms.
-Physical AI tools have become essential infrastructure for companies building robots or autonomous systems, and integrating them into Alibaba's platform could accelerate adoption across Chinese manufacturers and tech companies.
+Nvidia's Physical AI tools have become essential infrastructure for companies building robots or autonomous systems, and integrating them into Alibaba's platform could accelerate adoption across Chinese manufacturers and tech companies.